gFedonin/VirGenA/README.md

 Using Windows command promt change dir to unzipped folder and type:

-**java -cp ./VirGenA.jar RefBasedAssembler config_test_win.xml**
+**java -jar ./VirGenA.jar assemble config_test_win.xml**

 on Linux:

 You can set number of threads in config_test_linux.xml by changing value of **ThreadNumber** element.

-Change permissions of ./tools/usearch8.1.1861_i86linux32 to make it executable.
+Change permissions of ./tools/vsearch to make it executable.
 After that using shell change dir to unzipped folder and type:

-**java -cp ./VirGenA.jar RefBasedAssembler config_test_linux.xml**
+**java -jar VirGenA.jar assemble config_test_linux.xml**

 Test data is an artificial mixture containing 100000 HIV paired reads of three different subtypes (01_AE, B and C) in equal proportions.
 VirGenA should detect these components and assemble genome-length consensus sequences for all components.